-- Work onsite with the Bay Area Video Coalition (BAVC)* and the Center for Asian-American Media (CAAM)* during January-April 2018.
+- Work onsite with the Bay Area Video Coalition (BAVC)* and the Center for Asian-American Media (CAAM)* during June-August 2018.
 (Applicants must be able to travel between the two sites)

 - Work with Alyce Scott to develop documentation/virtual curricula based on the onsite work.

 Successful applicants will meet the following criteria:

 - Maintenance of 3.0 GPA